larammerce/docs/8.x/theme-development/helpers.md

 _____________________________

-### `get_local_cart`
+#### get_local_cart

 ```php
 function get_local_cart(bool $full_data = false): array
 ```
-This function returns local shopping cart data.
-Before the user logs in, the data is stored in a cookie, so if the customer is not logged in, the shopping cart data is returned via `get-local-cart`.

-With the following code, you can see the products in the shopping cart.
+local card is a jason object using in frontend. its data is stored in client side's cookies.
+Reaching datas from database in the server side is possible by  this function.

+As a sample, see shopping card products with the instruction below:

 ```php
 <p>this customer has {{customer_cart_count()}} product in his basket.</p>